Finschia/finschia-js/packages/finschia/CUSTOM_PROTOBUF_CODECS.md

 Cosmos SDK uses
 [Protocol Buffers](https://developers.google.com/protocol-buffers) (also known as "protobuf") as its standard serialization format for blockchain state and wire communication.
-CosmJS by default supports Protocol Buffer serialization for many of the standard queries and messages defined by the Cosmos SDK, as well as [CosmWasm](https://github.com/CosmWasm/wasmd).
-This document explains how you can make use of Protocol Buffer serialization for your own custom modules with CosmJS.
+LBMJS by default supports Protocol Buffer serialization for many of the standard queries and messages defined by the LBM SDK.
+This document explains how you can make use of Protocol Buffer serialization for your own custom modules with LBMJS.

 ## Prerequisites

 - You are working on a TypeScript project.
 (Plain JS is possible but not covered by this document.
 It should work if you just strip out the type information.)
-- You have installed `@cosmjs/proto-signing`, `@cosmjs/stargate` and
+- You have installed `@cosmjs/proto-signing`, `@cosmjs/tendermint-rpc` and
-  `@cosmjs/tendermint-rpc` as dependencies.
-In general these dependencies should all have the same version, and this document is accurate as of version 0.26.
+  `@lbmjs/finschia` as dependencies.
+In general CosmJS dependencies should all have the same version, and this document is accurate as of version 0.26.
   ```
   "dependencies": {
     "@cosmjs/proto-signing": "^0.26.4",
-    "@cosmjs/stargate": "^0.26.4",
     "@cosmjs/tendermint-rpc": "^0.26.4",
+    "@lbmjs/finschia": "^0.4.0-rc8",
     // ...
   }
   ```